lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Key compromise impersonation (KCI): In EDHOC authenticated with signature keys, EDHOC provides KCI protection against an attacker having access to the long-term key or the ephemeral secret key.
 With static Diffie-Hellman key authentication, KCI protection would be provided against an attacker having access to the long-term Diffie-Hellman key, but not to an attacker having access to the ephemeral secret key.
 Note that the term KCI has typically been used for compromise of long-term keys, and that an attacker with access to the ephemeral secret key can only attack that specific session.

-Repudiation: In EDHOC authenticated with signature keys, either endpoint can prove that the other endpoint performed a run of the protocol by presenting the input to the signature function as well as the signature itself.
-With static Diffie-Hellman key authentication, both parties can always deny having participated in the protocol.
+Repudiation: If an endpoint authenticates with a signature, the other endpoint can prove that the endpoint performed a run of the protocol by presenting the input to the signature function as well as the signature itself.
+With static Diffie-Hellman key authentication, the authenticating endpoint can deny having participated in the protocol.

 Two earlier versions of EDHOC have been formally analyzed {{Norrman20}} {{Bruni18}} and the specification has been updated based on the analysis.